-The 702(j) Retirement Plan is yet another name that the Palm Beach Group gave to the Bank On Yourself method, which relies on a super-charged variation of an asset that’s never had a losing year in it’s 160+ year history.
+President Reagan’s Secret 702(j) Retirement Plan is yet one more name that the Palm Beach Group has given to the Bank On Yourself method, which relies on a super-charged variation of an asset that’s never had a losing year in it’s 160+ year history.

 You see, Palm Beach Letter is part of a highly successful publishing company that puts out subscription-based investment newsletters.